How To Play

 Starting the Game

-Players play in the order they joined their teams in.
+Players play in rotation in the order they joined their teams in.
 Team 1 goes first.

 The Game Page